Let us know a little bit more about who you are and what your present life is made of.

 My name is Matt and I am a 6’2” 31 year old caffeine addict with big hair.
 When I am not tidying up after my son I am planning shoots or shooting something.
 Currently my wife and I are talking about moving to Denmark where I can open my own studio (unless LSI offers me a job in the meantime!
 Hint hint!)
 I am slightly obsessed with images and really enjoy analyzing pictures as well as taking them, I love exploring people’s homes on this site and am often blown away by the shots I see.

 And how do you wish your future to look like?
-Can you say that yours will be analogue and how?
+Will it be digital or analog?

 When, how and why did you become a lomographer?

 By accident.
 I had seen the Lomo cams but was talked out of buying one.
 Then I went to New York and talked myself into buying one.
 From that first camera I was addicted.
 I even get withdrawal symptoms if I haven’t shot for a while.
 My wife thinks I may need some help, but I f I do so does everyone on this site!

 Do you remember the day you took your first shot?
 How old were you?
 Which camera did you use?
 How did you feel?